-As of July 2002, the Mayor assumed responsibility for the City's public schools.
-The Board of Education has been replaced by the DOE which is overseen by a Chancellor, appointed by the Mayor, and the 13-member Panel for Educational Policy where the Mayor appoints 8 members including the Chancellor, and the Borough Presidents each appoint one member.
-The number of pupils in the school system is estimated to be approximately 1 million in each of the 2014 through 2017 fiscal years.
-Actual enrollment in fiscal years 2009 through 2013 has been 1,011,950, 1,027,286, 1,038,798, 1,043,689 and 1,051,323, respectively.
-See "SECTION VII: FINANCIAL PLAN-Assumptions-Expenditure Assumptions-2.
-OTHER THAN PERSONAL SERVICES COSTS-Department of Education."
+In July 2002, the Board of Education was replaced by the DOE which is overseen by a Chancellor, appointed by the Mayor, and the 13-member Panel for Educational Policy where the Mayor appoints 8 members including the Chancellor, and the Borough Presidents each appoint one member.
+The number of pupils in the school system is estimated to be approximately 1.1 million in each of the 2015 through 2018 fiscal years.
+Actual enrollment in fiscal years 2010 through 2014 has been 1,027,286, 1,038,798, 1,043,689, 1,051,232 and 1,062,146, respectively.
+See "Section VII: Financial Plan-Assumptions-Expenditure Assumptions-2.
+Other Than Personal Services Costs-Department of Education."
 The City's system of higher education, consisting of its Senior Colleges and Community Colleges, is operated under the supervision of the City University of New York ("CUNY").
-The City is projected to provide approximately 34.1% of the costs of the Community Colleges in the 2014 fiscal year.
-The State has full responsibility for the costs of operating the Senior Colleges, although the City is required initially to fund these costs.
+The City is projected to provide approximately 36.0% of the costs of the Community Colleges in the 2015 fiscal year.
+The State has full responsibility for the costs of operating the Senior Colleges, although the City is required initially to fund these costs which are then reimbursed by the State.